Xinan15/Java-Practice/Notes-OOP/7-Inversion of Control and MVC Pattern.md

 ## MVC
-Week 7 Inversion of Control and MVC Pattern
-Describe the architecture of the MVC pattern
-What are inner classes?
-What kinds are there?

-The MVC (Model-View-Controller) pattern is a software architectural design for implementing user interfaces.
-It divides an application into three interconnected components.
+The `MVC (Model-View-Controller)` pattern is a software architectural design for implementing user interfaces.<br>

+It divides an application into three interconnected components.<br>

 This separation helps manage complexity, particularly in web applications, by enabling efficient code reuse and parallel development.
-Here's an overview of each component:

 1. **Model**:
-   - The Model represents the data and the business logic of the application.
-It's responsible for retrieving data from the database, manipulating it, and updating it.
-The Model is independent of the user interface and doesn't concern itself with how data is displayed or interacted with.
+   - It represents the core functionality and data of the application.
+   - It's responsible for retrieving data from the database, manipulating it, and updating it.
+   - The Model is independent of the user interface and doesn't concern itself with how data is displayed or interacted with.
-   - In essence, it encapsulates the core functionality and data of the application.

 2. **View**:
    - The View is responsible for presenting data to the user.
-It renders the Model into a form that is suitable for interaction, typically a user interface element such as HTML/CSS in web applications.
+   - It renders the Model into a form that is suitable for interaction, typically a user interface element such as HTML/CSS in web applications.
    - Views are often designed as templates, which are filled in with data from the Model and then rendered to the user.
    - The View also sends user commands to the Controller to act upon.